continuedev/continue/docs/docs/reference/Model Providers/ipex_llm.md

 [**IPEX-LLM**](https://github.com/intel-analytics/ipex-llm) is a PyTorch library for running LLM on Intel CPU and GPU (e.g., local PC with iGPU, discrete GPU such as Arc A-Series, Flex and Max) with very low latency.
 :::

 IPEX-LLM supports accelerated Ollama backend to be hosted on Intel GPU.
 Refer to [this guide](https://ipex-llm.readthedocs.io/en/latest/doc/LLM/Quickstart/ollama_quickstart.html) from IPEX-LLM official documentation about how to install and run Ollama serve accelerated by IPEX-LLM on Intel GPU.
-Continue can then be configured to use the IPEX-LLM accelerated `"ollama"` provider:
+You can then configure Continue to use the IPEX-LLM accelerated `"ollama"` provider as follows:

 ```json title="~/.continue/config.json"
 {